moinwiki/moin/docs/admin/serve.rst

 As long as you can't make `test.wsgi` work, the problem is not with moin, but rather with your web server and WSGI app deployment method.

-If the test app starts doing something else than Server Error 500, please proceed with the MoinMoin app and its configuration.
+When the test app starts doing something other than Server Error 500, please proceed with the MoinMoin app and its configuration.
 Otherwise, read your web server error log files.